 - ¼ tsp (1 ml) kosher salt

-Sprinkle on top of gazpacho, or use for salad toppings or garnishes on vegetable
+- Sprinkle on top of gazpacho, or use for salad toppings or garnishes on vegetable or pasta dishes.

 Publisher’s Note: Carol Dudar is a Toronto based recipe developer and food stylist.